Syomz8/alx-low_level_programming/README.md

-creating static libraries in C
+low level programming using C